Harry Potter and the Sorcerer's Stone (Game Boy Color)

 This game has a notes page

-Harry Potter and the Sorcerer's Stone is a turn-based RPG based on the film, which was based on the novel.
+Harry Potter and the Sorcerer's Stone is a turn-based RPG based on the novel (during the same time as the film adaptation has been made).
 You have found a Famous Witches and Wizards Card!

 See also Harry Potter and the Chamber of Secrets.